abz2489/woofing-walks/README.md

 </details>

 <details><summary>F06 Our Mission</summary>
-Our Mission section is a small section including the mission statemnt and horizantal rule before the next section.
+Our Mission section is a small section including the mission statment and a picture of a happy dog.

 ![Our Mission Section](docs/supp-images/f06-mission-section.webp)
 </details>

 <details><summary>F07 How it Works Section</summary>
-How it works sections consists of three stages summarising what the user needs to do next and what will happen before we register their dog for dog walking.
+How it works sections consists of three stages summarising what the user needs to do next and what will happen before we register their dog for our services.

 ![How to works section](docs/supp-images/f07-how-it-works-section.webp)
 </details>

 ### **Contact Page**
 <details><summary>F08 Contact Information Section</summary>
 The contact information is placed at the top of the page so it's the first thing the user sees when contact page loads.
+There's an email contact and telephone contact so the user has choice as well as filling out the online form.

 ![Contact Information Section](docs/supp-images/f08-contact-information.webp)
 </details>